9i87/Motive-for-Home-Assistant/README.md

 A beautifully designed productivity tracking system for Home Assistant that turns time into achievements.

+### Attention

+This project was made with the help of Anthropic Claude Opus 4.1 Reasoning.
+It is possible that the project has faults or problems.
+Please feel free to commit changes to avoid issues.

 [Features](#✨-features) • [Installation](#📦-installation) • [Setup](#🚀-setup) • [Usage](#💡-usage) • [Screenshots](#📸-screenshots)

 </div>